timlamour/144l_students/phyloseq.md

         legend.position = "top") +
   guides(fill = guide_colourbar(barheight = 2, barwidth = 20, frame.colour = "black", frame.linewidth = 2, ticks.colour = "black", ticks.linewidth = 1), color = F)
 ```

+This figure shows that the bacterial community composition of the
+different treatments changes over time, and that there are different
+communities present in the different treatments.
+For example, the GNP
+treatment becomes almost completely dominated by Oceanospirillales.
+The
+other treatments all do see a rise in Oceanospirillales, but not nearly
+to the same extent as GNP.
+Additionally, some orders are present in some
+treatments but are hardly present in others.
+For example,
+campylobacterales are very present in the ash lechate but are not in the
+others.
+This could indicate that there is some nutrient source in each
+one of these treatments that favors the growth of a barticular type of
+bacteria.

 # Save and knit